 A “hands-on” plan sponsor is a plan sponsor of either a fully insured or self-insured health plan that has access to PHI in addition to enrollment/disenrollment information and summary health information.
-You will be a “hands-on” PHI plan sponsor if you want PHI (beyond summary health information) in order to obtain quotes from insurance carriers or perform plan administrative functions such as quality assurance, claims processing, auditing, and monitoring.
-However, additional requirements apply to both the plan and you as plan sponsor.
+An employer will be a “hands-on” PHI plan sponsor if it wants PHI (beyond summary health information) in order to obtain quotes from insurance carriers or perform plan administrative functions such as quality assurance, claims processing, auditing, and monitoring.
+However, additional requirements apply to both the plan and plan sponsor.
 Remember that not even “hands-on” PHI plan sponsors may use PHI for employment-related functions or functions in connection with other benefits.
 Disclosure for those types of uses still requires an individual authorization.

-As a “Hands-On Plan Sponsor” you will need to make sure the plan does the following:
+A “Hands-On Plan Sponsor” will need to make sure the plan does the following:

-- Provide individuals with rights to review, amend, and receive an accounting of their PHI (See “Implications for Self-Insured Plan Sponsors” above for more information).
+- Provides individuals with rights to review, amend, and receive an accounting of their PHI (See “Implications for Self-Insured Plan Sponsors” above for more information).

-- Prepare a privacy notice, except that some fully insured plans would only need to provide the notice to participants upon request.
+- Prepares a privacy notice, except that some fully insured plans would only need to provide the notice to participants upon request.

-- Comply with the administrative safeguards described above.
+- Complies with the administrative safeguards described above.